Aotearoa Astrotourism Academy

 • How binoculars and telescopes work and how to use a telescope

-• Our place in the Universe
+• Our place in the universe

 • Coordinates and time in astronomy